 - Philippe Burrin, Director, Graduate Institute of International and Development Studies

 This event is organized with the support of the Republic and State of Geneva.

 Mr. François Longchamp, President of the State Council for the Canton of Geneva, will also address the audience.

-The screening will be followed by a debate on the global fight against apartheid featuring:
+The screening will be followed by a debate on climate change featuring:

 Ciné ONU Geneva

-- Andrea Bianchi, Professor of International Law at the Graduate Institute of International and Development Studies.
+- Urs Luterbacher, Honorary Professor of Political Sciences, Graduate Institute of International and Development Studies.

 consists of bi-monthly film screenings followed by expert-led debates, aimed at raising awareness of priorities on the international agenda among local audiences, and strengthening the profile of International Geneva.

 The concept of Ciné ONU